Click the topic below once to expand it, and again to collapse it.

 Why is there a big warning, do not enter sign, at the entrance of Kemp Road?

 Kemp Road is a private road.
-Most of the property on either side of the road is owned by members of the Kemp Woods Association, a private landowner group.
+Some of the property on either side of the road is owned by members of the Kemp Woods Association, a private landowner group.
 The sign was placed at the road entrance by this group.
-Users of and visitors to Kemp Station are authorized to travel Kemp Road to the Station.
+Approved users of and visitors to Kemp Station are authorized to travel Kemp Road to the Station.
 Please note that the side roads are private and should not be traveled as they lead to private homes.

 How do I get a job at Kemp?

 Staff at Kemp Station are UW-Madison employees and were hired through the University’s hiring process.
 The Kemp staff is made up of just four positions — superintendent, office manager, maintenance specialist, and custodian.
 Vacancies are rare in these positions, but when they occur, they are available first to qualified state employees as internal transfers.
 If the position is not filled by internal transfer, it is listed at www.wisjobs.com.
 Successful completion of a state exam may be required in order to be eligible for the position.

 Can we hold our family reunion at Kemp Station?

 No. Eligible users of Kemp Natural Resources Station include: